Bitte-ein-Git/ha_tuya-local/documentation.bak/docs/usage/configure_add_device.md

 ### Configure device methods
 !!!
 Abstract "How does localtuya work"
-    Before setting up device entities, let me explain how `🗿• Tuya +` control devices: Tuya devices have different functions such as Switch 1, Switch 2, and more, each identified by a DP ID. `🗿• Tuya +` configures entities by using and managing the function values using their respective DP IDs.<br>
+    Before setting up device entities, let me explain how `🗿• LocalTuya +` control devices: Tuya devices have different functions such as Switch 1, Switch 2, and more, each identified by a DP ID. `🗿• LocalTuya +` configures entities by using and managing the function values using their respective DP IDs.<br>
     _LocalTuya will pull these functions for you to set them up as Home Assistant entities_

 #### Discover device entities automatically